Pikorage/ECE_4180_Smart_Walking_Stick/README.md

 # ECE_4180_Smart_Walking_Stick
 The repository contains details about the implementation of the smart walking stick for visually impaired or old people.
 The main objective of the project is to develop a prototype of a smart walking stick to assist visually impaired and old people to move around as independently as possible.
 The smart stick has the following features:
-* Haptic feedback is sent to user based on real-time measurements of obstacles from **LIDAR** and **ultrasonic sensors**.
+* Haptic feedback is sent to user based on real-time measurements of obstacles from **ultrasonic sensors**.
 * Additionally the real time distance is also conveyed to the user using TEXT-TO-SPEECH on a Raspberry Pi.
-* The stick can also detect terrain differences such as sudden slope, staircases etc alerting the user with the help of accelarator or IMU sensor.
+* The stick can also detect terrain differences such as sudden slope, staircases etc alerting the user with the help of accelerator or IMU sensor.
-* A simple fall detection mechanism using IMU sensor data alerting that the user has encountered a fall.
+* A simple fall detection mechanism using IMU sensor data ,alerting using a speaker when the user encounters a fall.
 * The stick has two modes:

         1. **Companion mode**: Helps the user navigate with the data from above mentioned sensors.